cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 This API is defined in `orchestrator.proto`.
 It is implemented by the Orchestrator using the gRPC server API, and client applications are expected to connect to the Orchestrator using the gRPC client API.

 This API is used by client actors participating in existing (initializing) trials.
 The trial expecting client actors will wait for all actors to be connected before starting the trial.
-The actors connecting this way must have an endpoint set to "client" in the [trial parameters](../cogment-api-reference/cogment-yaml.md#trial-params).
+The actors connecting this way must have an endpoint set to "cogment://client" in the [trial parameters](../cogment-api-reference/cogment-yaml.md#trial-params).

 Note the reversal of the input and output messages compared to the service actor `RunTrial` procedure.